MozillaReality/immersive-custom-elements/README.md

 ## Browsers and headsets

-Currently we test this project on the following platforms.
+Currently we test this project on the latest version of the following platforms.

 - Firefox/Chrome on Desktop
 - Firefox Reality/Oculus Browser on Oculus Go/Quest